Last fact-checked: 30 April 2019

-Dental veneers don’t require any special care, but you may want to avoid stain-causing food and drinks and you should continue with good oral hygiene practices – regular brushing, flossing and visits to the dentist.
+Dental veneers don’t require any special care, but you may want to avoid stain-causing food and drinks.
+Of course, you should keep up with good oral hygiene practices: regular brushing, flossing and visits to the dentist.

-In the United States, dental veneers cost, on average, $1,245
+For a benchmark comparison, dental veneers cost, on average, $1,245 in the United States.

 At a Bali dentist veneers, like at the BIMC Hospital Dental Centre, they cost AUD $500.

-We aim to provide patients with a complete ‘one-stop-shop’, giving you everything you need to ensure you have a safe and enjoyable trip.
-Whether you are looking for finance to get the smile you’ve always wanted, want extra dental insurance cover or advice about suitable hotels near your dentist – we’re here to help.
+We aim to provide patients with a complete ‘one-stop-shop,’ providing everything you need to ensure you have a safe and enjoyable trip.
+Whether you are looking for finance to get the smile you’ve always wanted, want extra dental insurance cover or advice on suitable hotels near your dentist – we’re here to help.

-You can save a considerable amount by getting dental veneers abroad as a dental tourist – and if you are having several that could amount to thousands and is definitely worth the trip.
-Speak to our Customer Care team to find out more about prices and locations; if you’re ready to book see below for ways to arrange your appointment.
+You can save a considerable amount by getting dental veneers abroad as a dental tourist – and, if you are having several made (to completely transform that smile), that could amount to net savings of four figures.
+You can book directly online or speak to our Customer Care team to find out more about prices and locations; if you’re ready to book now, check out our range of booking methods below.

 Venila, V et al. Tetracycline Induced Discolouration of Deciduous Teeth.
 International Journal of Oral Health.
 1 June 2014. https://www.ncbi.nlm.nih.gov/pmc/articles/PMC4109251/